In 1996 Ray Monk, well known as the biographer of Wittgenstein (The Duty of Genius) and of

 |The chosen twelve are: Socrates, Plato, Descartes, Spinoza, Berkeley, Hume, Marx, Russell, Heidegger, Wittgenstein, Popper and Turing.
 Like the original series, the omnibus edition is edited by Ray Monk and Frederic Raphael.

-The text is also available in Spanish translation,
+The text also appeared in Spanish translation,

 published by Editorial Norma S.A., Bogota, Colombia, 1998